-- IVD has a role in brachytherapy - Remains the only way to measure the delivered dose to OARs and target. - Execution in a clinical setting requires a high level expertise and background preparation - \succ It is more difficult than measuring S_k - Commercial implementation of appropriate tools needed - Tracking - Better software (Intelligent, variable action level)
+- IVD has a role in brachytherapy - Remains the only way to measure the delivered dose to OARs and target. - Execution in a clinical setting requires a high level expertise and background preparation - It is more difficult than measuring S_k using you well chamber! - Commercial implementation of appropriate tools needed - > Tracking - Better software (Intelligent, variable action level)